 The cellular basis of the humoral and cell mediated immune response will be covered with emphasis on the mechanisms of cell cooperation.
 Topics covered are: lymphocyte populations, the role of the macrophage, immunoglobulin synthesis and the generation of diversity, the genetics of the immune response and the role of the major histocompatibility complex, the complement system and the development of hypersensitivities.
 Prerequisite: BIOL-220, 260.
 (ATTR: ARTS)

 BIOL-465.
-Conservation Biology (3 hours lecture) 3 credits
+Conservation Biology (2 hours lecture, 4 hours laboratory) 3 credits